awslabs/ec2-spot-workshops/content/ecs-deep-learning-workshop/lab5.md

 +++
-title = "Lab-5 Wrap Image Classfication in an ECS Task" weight = 150
+title = "Lab-5 Wrap Image Classification in an ECS Task" weight = 150
 +++